 For example, coaching an employee in an informal manner could be viewed as an appropriate employer response for an employee who has been repeatedly tardy or has violated a relatively minor workplace rule.
-On the contrary, a more severe intervention or possibly termination could be appropriate if an employee has been involved in significant misconduct or continue to perform poorly despite having received several notices from their employer.
+On the contrary, a more severe intervention or possibly termination could be appropriate if an employee has been involved in significant misconduct or continues to perform poorly despite having received several notices from their employer.

 Most large corporations have implemented progressive discipline programs, but they may not specifically use that formal name to describe its program.
 Some companies will use performance improvement plan or corrective action program, but what is consistent amongst the programs is the principle that a company must tailor their discipline progress in proportionality to the severity of the employee’s conduct.

-How Do You Communicate with an Employee During Disciplinary Action?
+How Do You Communicate With an Employee During Disciplinary Action?

 Employees that work alongside poor performing employees rely on employers to take progressive discipline concerns seriously and work with the employee to correct his/her behavior.
 If an employer does not take the process seriously or employees perceive such an attitude, the morale of the employees will be negatively impacted as a poor performing employee will continue to perform poorly without any employer action.
-In the end, disciplinary action is best doled out when an employer as actually witnessed the improper behavior.
+In the end, disciplinary action is best handed out when an employer has actually witnessed the improper behavior.

-Talking with the Employee Regarding Progressive Discipline
+Talking With the Employee Regarding Progressive Discipline

 For a progressive discipline program to be successful, an employer must provide specific constructive feedback with examples and explanations surrounding inappropriate behavior or poor performance.
 If an employer were to sit down an employee to tell him/her that he/she has a poor attitude, such a comment does not provide the employee with the details or examples needed to improve.
-In case, the employer should explain to the employee the expectations for change.
+In this case, the employer should explain to the employee the expectations for change.

 Most employers will detail their progressive discipline programs in some form of employee-related documentation (e.g., employee handbook).
-In most of these programs, if an employee has acted in appropriately, the employer will generally issue a verbal warning as a first step in the process.
+In most of these programs, if an employee has acted inappropriately, the employer will generally issue a verbal warning as a first step in the process.
 When issuing a formal verbal warning, the employer must determine if the offending employee is truly interested in changing his/her behavior.
 If the employer feels during this conversation that the employee is not willing to change his/her behavior, the employer would be in a position to terminate employment as the only rational step at that point in the process.

 Progressive Discipline Policy Content

-Employers with formally documented written progressive discipline policies and procedures, great care must be taken to ensure the progressive discipline will only be used in specific circumstances to remedy certain behavior or performance.
+For employers with formally documented written progressive discipline policies and procedures, great care must be taken to ensure the progressive discipline will only be used in specific circumstances to remedy certain behavior or performance.
 Employers should have discretion in their progressive discipline process to proceed through the process in order of the documented steps or should feel free to use their discretion on skipping some of the steps in the process.

 Guidelines of Progressive Discipline

 Before availing themselves of the progressive discipline progress, an employer is best served conducting a comprehensive investigation of the facts and circumstances that led to the employee’s conduct.
-This would include giving the employee a change to explain the situation and allowing the employee to make a formal response before any discipline is administered.
+This would include giving the employee a chance to explain the situation and allowing the employee to make a formal response before any discipline is administered.
 In addition, the employer must make certain to document the progressive discipline process and the results of any employee investigation.

-While working through the progress discipline process, an employer can repeat any step in the process, if the employers feels as though repeating the step will result in a correction of the problem.
+While working through the progress discipline process, an employer can repeat any step in the process if the employers feels as though repeating the step will result in a correction of the problem.
 If repeating the step in the process does not correct the problem, an employer is strongly encouraged to move to a higher step in the discipline process.
 No matter the steps used by employers, the goal of a progressive discipline process is to correct any unacceptable employee behavior with the hope that employee performance will improve.
-At no point in the process, should the goal be to punish employees for their actions, but attempt to correct such behavior.
+At no point in the process should the goal be to punish employees for their actions, but they should attempt to correct such behavior.